How To Write Detections

 There are multiple fields that can be targeted in a detection.
 The following is a non-exhaustive list of possibilities:

-, there is backwards compatibility to still find those fields.
+Note: If you are using legacy fields prefixed with normalized, there is backwards compatibility to still find those fields.

 Event fields